 For the 24mm focal length, the rear lens element shifts slightly backward to create a wider view, but this adjustment limits the aperture to f/8.

 If you’ve shot film for any length of time, chances are you’ve accidentally opened the back of the camera mid-roll, ruining some of your shots.
-Thankfully, the Ricoh R1s has a clever feature to prevent this.
-It pre-winds the film when you load it, so each shot gets pulled into the canister after it’s taken.
-If you accidentally open the back before finishing the roll, all the exposed frames are safely stored in the canister.
+Thankfully, the Ricoh R1s has a clever feature to minimize the damage.
+It pre-winds all the film when you load it, so each shot is pulled back into the canister sitting safely in the dark until development.
 A pretty cool safety feature for us forgetful types!

-Another handy feature of the R1s is its “leader-out” function.
-When rewinding a roll, you can stop the process a few centimeters before the film leader is fully retracted into the canister.
-This is especially useful if you develop your own film at home or want to re-expose a roll.
-No need to fish the film leader back out—it’s ready to go.
+Another handy trick of the R1s is its “leader-out” function.
+By depressing a hole in the side when rewinding, you can stop the process a few centimeters before the film leader is fully pulled back into the canister.
+This is especially useful if you process your own film and need to load your development reels.
+No need to fish the film leader back out- it’s ready to go.

 A Few Snafus

-When I purchased the camera from a seller in Japan, I willingly paid a premium in hopes of getting a copy in good working condition.
-After all, these cameras were released in 1995.
-Unfortunately, my first test roll revealed bad light seals.
-Nothing a little electrical tape on the film door couldn’t fix.
+When I purchased the camera from an eBay seller in Japan, I willingly paid a premium in hopes of getting a copy in good working condition.
+(Top Mint A+++, anyone?)
+Unfortunately, my first test roll revealed bad light seals, but it’s nothing that a little electrical tape on the film door couldn’t fix.

-More recently, I noticed that the automatic lens shade, which protects the front element, was sticking partially closed when the camera powered on and the lens extended.
+More recently, I noticed that the automatic lens shade that protects the front element was sticking partially closed when the camera powered on.
 A few light flicks with my finger cleared out whatever obstruction was causing the issue (probably pocket lint), and the shade began opening and closing properly again.
 It’s only happened once so far, but it’s something I’ll be keeping an eye on.

 Other Specs and Info